 What Should I Bring With Me On a Splitboarding Trip?

 You should bring your regular snowboard equipment, such as helmet, boots, goggles and gloves.
 You will also need a splitboard with bindings, skins, and poles.
-You’ll also need a light backpack to carry extra equipment in.
+You’ll also need a touring backpack to carry extra equipment in.

 Remember that you will be exercising hard, so make sure you bring plenty of layers and choose materials that are breathable.
 Start off with minimal layers at the bottom, which you can then add to once you are at the top.